datnguyennnx/llm-app-boilerplate/README.md

 -   The frontend will be available at: `http://localhost:3000`
 -   The backend API will be available at: `http://localhost:8000`

+## Development Setup

+For development purposes, you might want to run the backend in a container while developing the frontend locally.
+Here's how to do that:

+### Running the Backend Container

+1. Use the `make up-backend` command to run only the backend:

+    ```bash
+    make up-backend
+    ```

+2. The backend API will be available at: `http://localhost:8000`

+### Running the Frontend Locally

+1. Navigate to the frontend directory:

+    ```bash
+    cd recommender-ui
+    ```

+2. Install dependencies:

+    ```bash
+    bun install
+    ```

+3. Start the development server:

+    ```bash
+    bun run dev
+    ```

+4. The frontend will be available at: `http://localhost:3000`

+This setup allows you to make changes to the frontend code and see the results immediately, while still having the backend running in a container.

 ## Development Guidelines